saumyajain1/hollywood-regression/README.md

 ## Overview

-This project delves into the statistical relationships between various movie attributes and their domestic gross earnings.
-Leveraging advanced statistical analysis and regression based modeling techniques, we aimed to uncover the determinants of financial success for movies in the domestic market.
+This project delves into the relationships between various movie attributes and their domestic gross earnings.
+Leveraging advanced statistical analysis, machine learning practices, and regression based modeling techniques, we aimed to uncover the determinants of financial success for movies in the domestic market.
 Our approach not only reveals the pivotal factors associated with movie earnings but also showcases our expertise in handling complex datasets and employing robust statistical methodologies.

 ## Team Contributors